jcpetkovich/.emacs.d/README.md

     cd $HOME
     git clone https://github.com/jcpetkovich/.emacs.d.git
     cd .emacs.d
-    git submodule update --init --recursive
     make

-This will install several packages using `package.el`, and compile the majority of the elisp files present to bytecode, with some exceptions where it makes sense.
+This will pull in any submodules that are included in `site-lisp`, and install several packages using `package.el`.
+This will also compile the majority of the elisp files present to bytecode, with some exceptions where it makes sense.